A CSR strategy based on four pillars

 • Skills sponsorship: provision of staff to work free of charge and during their normal working hours

-Acting through our investments and procurement for a sustainable economy
+Acting through our investments and our procurement

 We aim to lead by example in our investments and procurement, and involve all staff and directorates in our approach.
 Our objectives are to: